 Exposure to the risk of financial poverty is significantly greater for people with a migration background than it is for persons with no migration background (cf. “at-risk-of-poverty rate” indicator).
 The intensity of poverty differs according to migration status.
 However, the median distance separating people at risk of poverty from the at-risk-of-poverty threshold is higher in the population with a migration background than in the population without a migration background (26% versus 22%).

-The relative median at-risk-of-poverty gap represents the difference, expressed as a percentage of the at-risk-of-poverty threshold, between the median disposable income of people below the at-risk-of-poverty threshold and the at-risk-of-poverty threshold (pivot: 60% of equivalised median income).
-The larger this gap is (the higher the percentage), the farer people below the at-risk-of-poverty threshold are from this threshold and therefore monetarily deprived.
+The relative median at-risk-of-poverty gap represents the difference, expressed as a percentage of the at-risk-of-poverty threshold, between the median equivalized disposable income of people below the at-risk-of-poverty threshold and the at-risk-of-poverty threshold (pivot: 60% of equivalised median income).
+The larger this gap is (the higher the percentage is), the further people are below the at-risk-of-poverty threshold and therefore monetarily deprived.

 For households comprised of several adults with a different migration status, the same value calculated for the entire household is used for people with and without a migration background.